1986 NCAA Division I men's basketball tournament

 LSU's 1985–86 team is tied for the lowest-seeded team (#11) to ever make the Final Four with the 2005–06 George Mason Patriots, the 2010–11 VCU Rams, the 2017–18 Loyola-Chicago Ramblers, the 2020–21 UCLA Bruins, and the 2023-24 NC State Wolfpack.
 As of 2018, they are the only team in tournament history to beat the top 3 seeds from their region.
 LSU began its run to the Final Four by winning two games on its home court, the LSU Assembly Center, leading to a change two years later which prohibited teams from playing NCAA tournament games on a court which they have played four or more games in the regular season.
 Cleveland State University became the first #14 seed to reach the Sweet Sixteen, losing to their fellow underdog, Navy, by a single point.
-This was also the first year in which two #14 seeds reached the second round in the same year, as Arkansas-Little Rock beat #3-seed Notre Dame; however, they lost their second-round game in overtime.
+This was also the first year in which two #14 seeds reached the second round in the same year, as Arkansas-Little Rock beat #3-seed Notre Dame; however, they lost their second-round game in double overtime.
 Both feats have only occurred one other time.
 Chattanooga reached the Sweet Sixteen as a 14-seed in 1997, and Old Dominion and Weber State both reached the second round as 14-seeds in 1995.

 Every regional final featured a #1 or #2 seed playing a team seeded #6 or lower.
 The lone #1 seed to not reach the Elite Eight, St. John's (West), was knocked out in the second round by #8 Auburn, which lost to #2 Louisville in the regional final.

-It can be argued that these upsets by the 14-seeds launched the NCAA tournament's reputation for having unknown teams surprise well-known basketball powers, and both happened on the same day.
-Indiana's stunning loss to Cleveland State would be part of the climax in the best-selling book A Season On The Brink.
+It could be argued that these upsets by the 14-seeds had launched the NCAA tournament's reputation for having unknown teams defeat well-known basketball powers, and both happened on the same day.
+Indiana's loss to Cleveland State would be part of the climax in the best-selling book A Season On The Brink.